Skip to main content

 #

-Lambda calculus was introduced by the mathematician Alonzo Church in the 1930s as part of his research into the foundations of mathematics.2 He created a universal model and formal system in mathematical logic for expressing computation.
-Later Alonzo proved that it simulate any Turing machine, invented by his doctoral student Alan Turing.34 Alonzo is known to be one of the pioneers of theoretical computer science due to his work having such a significant impact on the field in general.
+The mathematician Alonzo Church introduced Lambda calculus in the 1930s as part of his research into the foundations of mathematics.2 He created a universal model and formal system in mathematical logic for expressing computation.
+Later Alonzo proved that it simulate any Turing machine, invented by his doctoral student Alan Turing.34 Alonzo is known as one of the pioneers of theoretical computer science, and his work significantly impacted the field in general.

 Notation